onuriltan/scrum-poker/README.md

 * Go to root folder and create an .env file
 * Inside env file set front-end url as `FRONTEND_URL=http://localhost:5000`
 * Go to client folder and run `npm run build` to create a dist folder inside server folder.
-* To run the Express server and serve the dist folder run `npm run dev`.
+* To run the Express server and serve the dist folder, go to root folder and run `npm run dev`.